 This roundup was written by Brigitt Earley, who has written and edited hundreds of gift guides for various publications over the course of the last 10 years.
 She also holds a culinary degree from the French Culinary Institute.

 Allison Wignall was in the kitchen from a very young age.
 She started by helping crack eggs and mixing ingredients and eventually grew into a cooking enthusiast.
-Allison focuses on writing about food and travel.
-She spends plenty of time in the kitchen recreating dishes from her travels abroad.
 Her work has been featured in publications, such as Food & Wine, Travel + Leisure, and Southern Living.